Workers' Compensation In-Depth

 For a work-related injury, you may be eligible for compensation for any of the injuries listed below:

 - Preexisting conditions you had that the workplace accelerates or aggravates.
 Examples may include a back injury, even though you do not notice the pain from the injury until later.

-- Injuries are caused during breaks, lunch hours, and work-sponsored activities (such as a company picnic), and at-work injuries are caused by company facilities, such as a chair in the company lunchroom.
+- Injuries that are caused during breaks, lunch hours, and work-sponsored activities (such as a company picnic) and at-work injuries that are caused by company facilities, such as a chair in the company lunchroom, may be considered to make you eligible.

-- Diseases such as lung cancer, if contracted by exposure to toxins at work as a result of normal working conditions.
+- Diseases such as lung cancer, if contracted by exposure to toxins at work due to normal working conditions, may fall under this compensation.

 - Injuries resulting from mental and physical strain brought on by increased work duties or work-related stress are also a possibility.
 In some states, this includes employees who develop a disabling mental condition because of the demands of the job and a supervisor's constant harassment.

 Some injuries may not be covered by workers' compensation.
 State courts are divided on whether an employee can recover for an injury sustained during horseplay at work.
 Many states will not award benefits to a person injured while intoxicated or who deliberately inflicts injury on himself.
 If a worker leaves the employer's premises to do a personal errand and is injured, they might not be entitled to workers' compensation benefits.